EmceeEscher/Robot-thermo-group/enph253/project_report/MECHANICAL.md

 implementation which ran nearly constantly to ensure the arm was never over-corrected in such a way which would damage the robot.
-The entire arm was rotated about the robot using a stepper motor for precise and repeatable tunrs.
+The entire arm was rotated about the robot using a stepper motor for precise and repeatable turns.

 ![The claw][the_claw]

 The claw at the end of the arm had a single mounted DC motor for gripping as well as several internal switches.
 The claw would close or open for specified periods of time unless specific switches were triggered.
-The claw should also be noted for having adjustable angles on the claw itself, allowing for easy tuning right up until the competition The switches were for sensing whether:
+The claw should also be noted as having adjustable angles on the claw itself, allowing for easy tuning right up until the competition.
+The switches were for sensing whether:

   * The arm collided with an animal while reaching and should not reach further
   * The claw had caught an animal and should begin to lift it